 In Coyle, the Court anchored the equal-sovereignty doctrine in the federalist structure of the Constitution whereby Congress is limited to its enumerated powers and the balance of powers is reserved to the States and the people.
 The Court thus explained that "when a new state is admitted into the Union, it is so admitted with all of the powers of sovereignty and jurisdiction which pertain to the original states"-and, critically, "that such powers may not be constitutionally diminished, impaired, or shorn away by any conditions, compacts, or stipulations embraced in the act under which the new state came into the Union, which would not be valid and effectual if the subject of congressional legislation after admission."
 Coyle, 221 U.S. at 573.
-In other words, the equality among States that the Constitution guarantees is the equal benefit of constitutional limits on federal authority.
+In other words, the equality-among-States that the Constitution guarantees is the equal benefit of constitutional limits on federal authority.
 The Court noted that the notion that Congress could direct a State already admitted to the Union where to locate its capital "would not be for a moment entertained."
 Id. at 565.
 And because Congress could not impose such a requirement on an existing State, the doctrine of equal sovereignty prevented it from doing so on a new State as a condition of admission.
 Id. at 567 ("The power is to admit 'new states into this Union.'
 'This Union' was and is a union of states, equal in power, dignity, and authority, each competent to exert that residuum of sovereignty not delegated to the United States by the Constitution itself.").

 That federalism-based understanding of the equal-sovereignty principle is reflected in other early decisions considering conditions on the admission of new States.
-And in each of those decisions, the Court similarly held that Congress could not impose a condition that was either outside of its enumerated powers or reserved to the States under the structure of the Constitution.
+In each of those decisions, the Court similarly held that Congress could not impose a condition that was either outside of its enumerated powers or reserved to the States under the structure of the Constitution.
 E.g., Escanaba & Lake Mich.
 Transp.
-Co.

-v.
-City of Chi., 107 U.S. 678, 689 (1883) ("Equality of constitutional right and power is the condition of all the states of the Union, old and new."); Pollard's Lessee v.
+Co. v.
+City of Chicago, 107 U.S. 678, 689 (1883) ("Equality of constitutional right and power is the condition of all the states of the Union, old and new."); Pollard's Lessee v.
 Hagan, 44 U.S. 212, 228-229 (1845) (holding that challenged provision "would be void if inconsistent with the Constitution of the United States").

 Thus, the doctrine of equal sovereignty is not, as some have suggested, a rule that Congress must treat all States the same for all purposes.
-Nor is it a rule that Congress may not impose conditions on a State's admission to the Union that were not imposed on the original States.
-To the contrary, Congress has frequently imposed special conditions on admission, including on States readmitted after the Civil War and on States newly admitted in the Twentieth Century.
+To the contrary, Congress has frequently imposed special conditions on admission, including on States readmitted after the Civil War and on States newly admitted into the Twentieth Century.
 See, e.g., New Mexico-Arizona Enabling Act, ch.
 310, § 2, 36 Stat.
 557, 559 (1910) (requiring New Mexico and Arizona to maintain English-speaking schools); Utah Enabling Act, ch.
 138, § 3, 28 Stat.
-107, 108 (1894) (requiring Utah to ban polygamy).
-See Litman, 114 Mich.
+107, 108 (1894) (requiring Utah to ban polygamy); see Litman, 114 Mich.
 L. Rev. at 1218-1219.
 Rather, the doctrine prohibits Congress from exceeding its enumerated powers under the Constitution and from otherwise intruding on the powers secured by the Constitution to the States.